louisburton/winnow-palindromes/README.md

 ## Architecture ##
 This is the basic approach taken

+---
 * Submit palindrome problem
 * Persist the problem and status
 * Notify problem parser that there is a problem to solve
 * Respond to the user with a task reference, enabling them to query the status of their submission
+---

-* Asynchronously, tasks to solve queue
+* Asynchronously, submitted tasks proceed to a queue
 * Solve each and update the persisted status
 * User can poll the status at any point via GET requests
+---
 Cloud native makes sense for most APIs.
 I aimed for the service to be hosted in AWS, as the biggest cloud provider.
 I targeted ECS Fargate because it's easy, serverless and containers were mandated in the task outline.